bradleySuira/l4-artisan-online/README.md

 l4-artisan-online
 =================

-Artisan Setup for share hosting or web deploy
+Run artisan commands from routes or controller.
 If you want run your migrations or seed a database on shared hosting environment you can create a route and put you commands like this:
 ----

 <nowiki>